I wrote a tip sheet the other day after reading a quote by Tim Hansel from his book, “When I Relax I Feel Guilty“. Read the tip sheet HERE.

-I’m preparing for a short vacation with my wife, and was thinking through some goals for my time away.
+I’m preparing for a short vacation with my wife, we are looking for the rv accessories to go camping, and was thinking through some goals for my time away.
 They’re pretty simple: Relax.
 Enjoy time with Gina.
 Enjoy time with friends.
 Play.
 Rest.
 Laugh.
+Going hunting with my best binoculars for hunting.
 That’s it.
 What part of this is negative?

 Elizabeth Scott wrote a blog titled “The Importance of Vacations, for Stress Relief, Productivity and Health”.
 She mentions 7 ways that vacations are really important and really healthy.
 I’ll comment on each of her seven.